-This list is in the order of the oversubscription criteria, as required by the school admissions code.
-This means that names can move down the list if someone moves into the area and is higher placed under the oversubscription criteria.
-The Governors must not take account of the time you have been on the list.
+This list is in the order of the over-subscription criteria, as required by the school admissions code.
+Children can move up and down the list depending on where the other children are ranked against the over-subscription criteria.
+The admission authority must not take account of the time you have been on the list when allocating places.